wp-plugins/add-headers/readme.txt

 Last but no least, it is mandatory to know how to check your web server's error log.

-If you lack in ANY of the above things, DO NOT use this plugin and DO NOT rate it.
-Add-Headers IS NOT for you.
-Get over it.
+If you lack in ANY of the above things, please DO NOT USE this plugin and DO NOT RATE it.
+Add-Headers is not for you.

+= Does this plugin just work? =

+Yes.
+Despite all the mandatory requirements in knowledge, this plugin has been designed to just work.
+The default options have sensible default values that should work for the vast majority of web sites.

 = I cannot find the settings page! =